go.to/

 1988

 "Os Grandes Sucessos" was the Brazilian compilation which was released in 1988.
-The LP contained 14 songs and among them a real rarity released only on this compilation - an extended remix of "I Do I Do I Do I Do I Do".
+The LP contained 14 songs and among them a real rarity available only on this compilation - an extended remix of "I Do I Do I Do I Do I Do".

 1990